Last updated and effective as of August 23, 2023

 8. Recording Data – When you use our Services, you may provide us access to your or your child’s device’s webcam and microphone.
 We will use them to record you and/or your child during the entire lesson.
 We store this recording to provide our students with a chance to review and playback their lesson, as well as for our own quality assurance purposes.
 This Service does not enable children to share personal information publicly or with other users, such as through a chat room, community area, other social or community features, or as part of user-generated content.

-11. To send you marketing and promotional communications – We may use your Personal Information to send you (but not your child) notifications regarding new Services offered by our company that we think you may find valuable.
-You may opt-out of such emails at any time by following the instructions in the relevant email.
+12. To send you marketing and promotional communications – We may use your Personal Information to send you (but not your child) notifications regarding new Services offered by our company that we think you may find valuable.
+You may opt-out of such communications at any time by following the instructions in the relevant email and SMS.

-14. To create anonymous or aggregate data – We may use or share aggregate or anonymous data collected through the Services, including Activity Data, for purposes such as understanding or improving the Services.
-We convert Personal Information into anonymous or aggregate data by removing information that makes the data personally identifiable to you or any other user.
+15. Anonymous or aggregated data – We may use or share aggregated or anonymous data collected through the Services, including Activity Data, for purposes such as understanding or improving the Services.
+We convert Personal Information into anonymous or aggregated data by removing information that makes the data personally identifiable to you or any other user.

-24. Opt out of marketing communications – You may opt-out of marketing communications by following the opt-out or unsubscribe instructions at the bottom of the email.
+25. Opt out of marketing communications – You may opt-out of marketing communications by following the opt-out or unsubscribe instructions at the bottom of the email and SMS.

 The information provided in this Section applies only to users located in Europe.
 “Europe” refers to countries in the European Union, European Economic Area, and the United Kingdom (“UK”).